wsydney76/craft4-ddev-starter/README.md

 * Run `npm run dev (automatic reloading)/npm run build` when changing tailwind stuff (config/classes in templates).

+Settings worth mentioning:

 ### config/custom.php

+See comments for possible values.

 * `'stickyMenu' => true,` for sticky navigation
 * `'heroWidth' => 'xl',` if you do not want a full width hero area
+* `'navWidth' => 'xl',` Width of primary navigation header
+* `'mobileNavBreakpoint' => 'md',` When to show the mobile (hamburger) menu.

 ### tailwind.config.js

-Templates mostly use named colors, like primary, as a starting point the default Tailwind colors are used.
+Templates use named colors (except `gray`), like `primary`.
+As a starting point default Tailwind colors are used.

 * change color values to match your custom color schema.
 * `hasDarkHeader = false / hasDarkFooter = false` if you do not want a dark background for header/footer